Course Start Date

 There are no information sessions currently scheduled for this course

-This is a full time day, blended course.
-You will need to attend approximately 19.3 hours of class, over 2 days a week, for 18 weeks.
-As well as the in-class component, you will need to complete approximately 6.7 hours of other study per week.
+This is a full time, face to face course.
+You will need to attend approximately 21 hours of class, over 2-3 days a week, for 18 weeks.
+As well as the in-class component, you will need to complete approximately 8.8 hours of other study per week.

-You may also be required to complete approximately 16.7 hours of additional study each week outside of class hours, including industry engagement, rehearsing for gigs, listening to music, writing music / lyrics, or participating in a range of independent creative projects.
+You may also be required to complete approximately 26.7 hours of additional study each week outside of class hours, including practice and concert meetings.
+Also networking and voluntary placement activities.

 IS THIS COURSE RIGHT FOR YOU?